ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-GameBalance.md

 description: Listonomicon
 ---

+## Exhaustion

+Characters will accumulate stacks of "Exhaustion" if they are downed, killed and revived, or spend a (cumulative) 16 turns in combat.
+They gain multiple stacks if they flee from combat.
+Characters remove 2 stacks of exhaustion by short resting, and 3 stacks by long resting.

 ## New Encounters, Old Encounters, New-Old Encounters, and Old-New Encounters

 Listonomicon combines Encounters Overhaul (EO, formerly AEE), Vulkrana's Undead Encounters (VUE), Many More Monsters (MMM), and More Trash Monsters (MTM) with Combat Extender (CX) and, optionally, Absolute Wrath (AW).